cognitiveprince/paradox_docs/getting started.md

     Step 6.
 You will get the output in the print or result block.

 ## Inbuilt block
-1. Slider

-    Step 1.
-Take the val blocks for the inputs.

-    Step 2.
-Take the slider block.

-    Step 3.
-Take the result block.

-    Step 4.
-Connect the blocks.

-    Step 5.
-Enter the values in the val block and press enter.

-    Step 6.Move the slider to get the desired value, the round option on the block gives round values.
-1. Link in and Link out

-    Step 1.
-Take the val blocks for the inputs.

-    Step 2.
-Take the link in block, click on the block, a menu will appear click on the copy id option.

-    Step 3.
-Take the link out block, click on the block, a menu will appear click on the link to ID option a text box will pop-up paste the id that you copied from the link in block earlier here.

-    Step 4.
-Connect the blocks.

-    Step 5.
-You will find that the link out block broadcast the output from the script that it is linked to.
-1. FOR

-    Step 1.
-Take the button block to trigger the action.

-    Step 2.
-Take the For or For each block.

-    Step 3.
-Take the print or val block.

-    Step 4.
-Connect the blocks.

-    Step 5.
-Enter the values you want to print in a loop in the val or print block and press enter.

-    Step 6.
-You will get the output in the terminal at the bottom of the screen.
 1. Set Var

     Step 1.
 Take the button block to trigger the action.